Fact file

 Motto: 'Fortis, Fidelis et Justus' calls on students and teachers to be 'strong and courageous, loyal and faithful, fair and just.'

-YSS Crest: The icon represents the descent of the Holy Spirit on the mountains of Kono and Sierra Leone
+YSS Crest: The icon represents the descent of the Holy Spirit on the hills of Kono and Sierra Leone

 YSS was the first Catholic school in Kono District, northern third of Kenema Diocese.
-Today the Bishop is +Patrick Daniel Koroma.
+Today the Bishop is Henry Aruna.
 The school was founded on the Centenary of the Spiritan Fathers' arrival in Sierra Leone.

-Our school is located in Yengema's Catholic Parish of Christ the King [PP: Rev Fr Michael Joko Josiah] but draws students from a much wider catchment area.
+Our school is located in Yengema's Catholic Parish of Christ the King, but draws students from a much wider catchment area.

 Given the predominantly Muslim population of Kono and Sierra Leone, YSS has always welcomed Muslim students, together with Catholic, United Methodist and other Christian denominations.
 The school's Spiritan ethos is enriched by the religious diversity.